 Istakhr: ancient Sasanian royal residence, very close to Persepolis; modern Takht-e Tavoos.

-In 224 CE, a Persian nobleman named Ardashir, son of Pâpak, son of Sasan, dethroned the lawful ruler in Persia, Artabazus V, king of the Parthian Empire.
+In 224 CE, a Persian nobleman named Ardašir, son of Pâpak, son of Sasan, dethroned the lawful ruler in Persia, Artabanus IV, king of the Parthian Empire.
 As one of his residences, the new ruler chose Istakhr: situared near Persepolis, the capital of the Achaemenids, it allowed the new Sasanian dynasty to identify itself with a glorious past.
+The builders of Istakhr often reused architectural elements from the monuments of Persepolis.
 The Achaemenid royal tombs of Naqš-e Rustam are not far from Istakhr too.

 The city itself was not completely new: human occupation had started as early as the fourth millennium BCE, and the site was certainly occupied in the Bronze Age, by the Achaemenids, by the Seleucids (who used it as a mint town), and by the Parthians.